mitranim/gulp-html-to-js/readme.md

 module.exports['templates/index.html'] = '<p>Hello world!</p>';
 ```

-* `global`: Assigns the resulting object to a global variable other than
+* `global`: Requires `concat`.
+Assigns the resulting object to a global variable other than
   `module.exports`.
 This allows for compatibility with other systems or for
   client-side template caching.

-For `{global: 'window.templates'}` the resulting file from the above example is:
+For `{global: 'window.templates', concat: 'templates.js'}` the resulting file from the above example is:

 ```javascript
 'use strict';